TsitsiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line - Script tho duplicate the last line of a file 10-no_more_js - File to find and delete jvascript files 11-directories - Script that counts directories except current and parent directories
+9-duplicate_last_line - Script tho duplicate the last line of a file 10-no_more_js - File to find and delete jvascript files 11-directories - Script that counts directories except current and parent directories 12-newest directories -a script that displays the 10 newest files in the current directory.